-- 17. This Policy will take effect from 1 January 2021.
-From the effective date, this Policy will override and supersede all existing policies in relation to the licensing of private hire and hackney carriages, their drivers and operators. - 18.
+- 18. This Policy will take effect from 1 January 2021.
+From the effective date, this Policy will override and supersede all existing policies in relation to the licensing of private hire and hackney carriages, their drivers and operators. - 19.
 The Council will keep this Policy under review and will consult where appropriate on proposed revisions.
-A full review of the Policy will be conducted every five years from the date of effect above. - 19.
-When this Policy is implemented, the Council will require licence holders to comply with its terms immediately or, where appropriate, from the renewal of a current licence.
-Where it is not possible to comply with part of the Policy due to an outstanding action required by the Council, information will be provided as to an implementation date for that part. - 20.
-The Council may monitor and review this Policy or areas of the Policy prior to the five year review period when considered necessary. - 21.
+A full review of the Policy will be conducted every five years from the date of effect above.

+- 20. When this Policy is implemented, the Council will require licence holders to comply with its terms immediately or, where appropriate, from the renewal of a current licence.
+Where it is not possible to comply with part of the Policy due to an outstanding action required by the Council, information will be provided as to an implementation date for that part. - 21.
+The Council may monitor and review this Policy or areas of the Policy prior to the five year review period when considered necessary. - 22.
 After the introduction of this Policy, the Council may make decisions, which change the content of this Policy.
 The changes may either have immediate effect or come into effect on a given date.
 This Policy document will be regularly updated to reflect these changes.
 Amended copies of the Policy will be available from the Licensing Office and via the internet.
-A fee may be charged for a printed copy available on request from the Licensing Office.